lucasnbsb/Data-Structures-and-Algorithms/README.md

 ## 278 First Bad Version
     - Thats a generic binary search, Remember the algo
     - gotta have a function to test.

+## 338. Counting Bits
+    - sum the &1 and shift

 ## 344 Reverse String
     - Two pointers start and end, start < end, swap and walk
 ## 350 Intersection of Two Arrays